SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/09-Summary.md

         }
     }
     ```
-- Props are used to pass down data.
+- Props are used to pass down data
-- State is used to hold component data.
+- State is used to hold component data

     ```js
     class Clock extends React.Component {